Malta's Corporate Tax System (for 2019)

 Various fiscal incentives are available to both companies and their shareholders upon the distribution of a dividend.

-Double Tax Relief
+Double Tax Relief in Malta

 Under the Malta Tax regime, a double taxation relief in Malta is available under its comprehensive double taxation treaty network.

-Till date, Malta has concluded more than 72 double taxation agreements for the avoidance of double taxation.
+To date, Malta has concluded more than 72 double taxation agreements for the avoidance of double taxation.

 Malta’s treaties are largely based on the OECD Model Convention and grants relief from double taxation using the credit method.
 Other methods for the relief from double taxation are available under Maltese income tax legislation.